keithalewis/math/opm.md

 A common misconception is that the price of a zero coupon bond must not be greater than its notional since this would imply negative interest rates.
-Negative rates actually occured in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.
+This actually occurred in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.
+As shown above, the arbitrage-free constraint is only that the price is positive.

-If the only instrument is a zero coupon bond then $C = 1$.
-In the absence of arbitrage we have $x = CD = D$ for some positive number $D$.
-This shows that the discount is not necessarily less than 1.

-__Exercise__. _If $x < 0$ find an arbitrage_.

 ### 1-2-3 Model